Power of Attorney for Muslims

 Does Wassiyyah offer Jurisdiction (i.e., state, province, territory) specific Power of Attorney?

-Power of Attorney created on Wassiyyah's is country-specific to meet legal and Islamic compliance.
+A power of attorney created on Wassiyyah is country-specific to meet legal and Islamic compliance.
 Wassiyyah provides Jurisdiction (i.e., State, Province, or Territory) specific Power of Attorney for Canada, United States, Australia, and some European countries where the laws differ from one jurisdiction to another.
 In short, whenever required, Wassiyyah provides jurisdiction-specific estate plans.
-Click HERE if you want to create Power of Attorney on Wassiyyah if you are a premium member.
-Click HERE to find out how it works.
+Click HERE if you want to create Power of Attorney on Wassiyyah if you are a Premium or Ultimate member.

 What are the Islamic implications of creating a Power of Attorney?

-The power of Attorney document is a powerful legal document that mostly relies on moral, legal, and religious values and ethics.
-You would appoint someone whom you trust, and who can uphold your wishes, it is that simple.
+A Power of Attorney document is a powerful legal document that mostly relies on moral, legal, and religious values and ethics.
+You would appoint someone whom you trust and who can uphold your wishes; it is that simple.
 Islamic values and beliefs are important regarding Attorney's role who does not act against them.
 For example, if you appoint an attorney who uses your Property for illegal or forbidden practices per Islamic values, it will be non-compliance Islamically.
-Your Power of Attorney must appropriately include clauses and legal as well as Islamic wording so that the attorney can not ignore from adhering.
+Your Power of Attorney must appropriately include clauses and legal and Islamic wording so that the attorney can not ignore from adhering.
 Wassiyyah offers Power of Attorney to keep compliance with moral, legal, and Islamic obligations.

 If you are confused or don't know where to start, please JOIN US to receive your free E-Book "Beginners guide to Islamic estate planning," specially designed for those who seriously want to make their estate plan completed in the easiest and quickest way.